Charango4554/Lost-in-the-maze/README.md

 # Lost-in-the-maze
 This is a university board game project in which the player must reach the exit square by avoiding obstacles and mines.
+The Java.Lire class was created by the professors of my university (http://jl.baril.u-bourgogne.fr/instajava.pdf)

 1-First, the program must initialize the parameters of the game, such as the initial stone credit, the dimensions of the board and the percentages of squares in each category.